-And when its comes to shopping, the very best of Denmark’s world-famous design can be found in Copenhagen’s shopping streets and markets – from antiques to 1950’s classic Danish design, right up to the most contemporary and cool of Danish design products.
+When its comes to shopping, the very best of Denmark’s world-famous design can be found in Copenhagen’s shopping streets and markets.
+From antiques to 1950’s classic Danish design, right up to the most contemporary and cool of Danish design products, Copenhangen offers them all.

 The fact that Denmark was the first country in the world to introduce registered same-sex partnerships – a generation ago now, in 1989, is probably all you need to know about gay rights in this most liberal of European countries.

 Registered gay couples have been able to adopt children since 2009, and, leading by example again, gay Danes have been able to marry in church since 2012.

 The National Association for Gays and Lesbians (LGBT Denmark) is the oldest established in the world, being founded in 1948 by Axel Axgil.

 With a reputation as one of the most gay-friendly cities in Europe, together with a thriving gay scene in a compact, charming waterfront setting, a visit to Copenhagen is definitely up there on the gay travelling itinerary.

 The Copenhagen gay scene is very much concentrated in the old city centre – around the pedestrianized main shopping street of Strøget.
 It is home to some of the oldest gay bars in Europe, as well as some newer venues too!

 The city’s highlight event is the annual Copenhagen Gay Pride in August.
 Copenhagen was also a proud host to the World Outgames in 2009.